Signing up for Peacock? Use an Android device to get the best deal

 The Google deal is a significant extension of the regular seven-day free trial that NBCUniversal is offering those who sign up for Peacock through Apple devices, Microsoft's Xbox or in web browsers.
 Under the deal, Peacock Premium will be available until Oct.
 15, at which point users will be charged the regular $4.99 monthly rate.

+Looking at the fine print, the company's extended free trial will vary depending on when you sign up.
+Those who sign up between July 15 and Aug.
+14 have access to a 90-day free trial but need to redeem their code by Aug.
+31.

+Those who sign up between Aug.
+15 and Sept.
+14 will have a 60-day free trial but need to redeem by Sept.
+30. People who sign up between Sept.
+15 and Oct.
+15 will be able to get a 30-day free trial, but need to redeem their codes by Oct.
+31.

 After making an account on Android, you'll be able to log in and watch on other devices like iPhones, Xboxes or smart TVs from LG and Vizio.
-The only difference now is that you'll be able to access the Premium content for free until mid-October.
+The only difference now is that you'll be able to access the Premium content for free for a longer period of time.

 Discuss: Signing up for Peacock?
 Use an Android device to get the best deal